top of page

 TAL S. SHAMIR BIO

-As part of his MA in film studies, Tal also created and produced the RUFF CUTS and FINE CUTS film showcases, which allowed film students to share, discuss, and improve their films.
-This platform has become the central ongoing film-screening event of The New School’s media studies department.
+As part of his MA in film studies, Tal also co-created and co-produced the RUFF CUTS and FINE CUTS film showcases, which allowed film students to share, discuss, and improve their films.
+This platform has become the central ongoing film screening event of the School of Media Studies at The New School.

-Parallel to his work and studies in film, Tal served for 10.5 years in the JDC, the largest American Jewish humanitarian aid organization, and created and directed its NY Security Team.
+Parallel to his work and studies in film, Tal was a team leader for 10.5 years in the JDC, the largest American Jewish humanitarian aid organization.

 CONTACT